Flag desecration: Hong Kong

 Chinese laws concerning flag desecration were incorporated into Hong Kong law as the National Flag and National Emblem Ordinance in 1997 as required by Annex III of the territory's constitution.
 The Regional Flag and Regional Emblem Ordinance is the equivalent statute in respect of the Hong Kong flag.
 Both ordinances ban desecration of the Chinese flag and Hong Kong flag, respectively, through methods including "burning, mutilating, scrawling on, defiling or trampling".

 In 1999, two individuals were convicted for desecration of the Regional Flag of Hong Kong and the Chinese flag.
 They were found guilty by a magistrate, had the conviction overturned in the High Court but the convictions were restored by the Court of Final Appeal.
 They were bound over to keep the peace on their own recognisance of $2,000 for 12 months for each of the two charges.
-In the judgement, Chief Justice Andrew Li said although the Basic Law of Hong Kong guarantees freedom of speech, flag desecration is not legal because there are other protest methods.
+In the judgment, Chief Justice Andrew Li said although the Basic Law of Hong Kong guarantees freedom of speech, flag desecration is not legal because there are other protest methods.

 Social activist Koo Sze-yiu has been convicted several times of flag desecration.
 He was sentenced to a nine-month prison term in 2013 for the offence.
 However, the sentence was reduced to four months and two weeks after an appeal.
 In March 2016, he was sentenced to a six-week prison term for burning the regional flag in Wanchai on HKSAR Establishment Day in 2015.
 Koo responded that "he is happy to be punished as being jailed is part of the life of an activist, and he would continue to protest against the Beijing and Hong Kong governments and fight for democracy."
 In January 2021, Koo was again jailed, this time for four months, for displaying an inverted Chinese flag with slogans written on it in July 2020.

 In October 2016, some miniature Chinese and Hong Kong flags that had been placed by pro-Beijing legislators in the Legislative Council chamber were flipped upside down by lawmaker Cheng Chung-tai, who regarded them as "cheap patriotic acts".
 In April 2017 he was charged with flag desecration.
 He alleged that the arrest was part of a "general cleansing" of dissenting voices ahead of Carrie Lam's inauguration as new chief executive.
 On 29 September 2017, the Eastern Magistrates' Court found Cheng guilty and fined him $5,000.

 In December 2019, a 13-year-old girl was sentenced to 12 months' probation for flag desecration during the 2019–20 Hong Kong protests.
 She received a curfew as well as a criminal record; the act was described as "rash" by magistrate Kelly Shui.
 Government intervention was on the basis of "(maliciously) challenging the national sovereignty".